aptima-ai/aptima_framework/docs/ten_framework/graph.md

 `http-server`

-When a TEN app starts, predefined graphs that are set to auto-start will also be initiated.
+When a APTIMA app starts, predefined graphs that are set to auto-start will also be initiated.

 ## Graph Definition